This topic provides information about resolving issues that can occur when you configure SAML authentication.

 - Sign in to your IdP account and export the IdP metadata

-- Sign in to Tableau Online, display the Authentication page, and in Step 4, re-import the metadata.
+- Sign in to Tableau Cloud, display the Authentication page, and in Step 4, re-import the metadata.

 Nothing happens after IdP sign-in

-If a user provides incorrect credentials on the IdP’s sign-in page, or if the user is not authorized to use SAML, some IdPs will not return control to Tableau Online when authentication fails.
+If a user provides incorrect credentials on the IdP’s sign-in page, or if the user is not authorized to use SAML, some IdPs will not return control to Tableau Cloud when authentication fails.

-In Tableau Online, on the Users page, you can see whether a user is authorized for SAML authentication.
+In Tableau Cloud, on the Users page, you can see whether a user is authorized for SAML authentication.

 Full Name field shows users’ email addresses